Frescos at La Cathedral Primada, Bogota, Colombia 1953

 With their earnings they began their journey from Europe to England to South America and finally the United States.

 Having worked for the British Army as a translator, Adela was able to arrange passage to England for the newly married couple in 1949.
-Next stop was Bogota’ Columbia in 1951, then in 1954, after the birth of their daughter Katherina in Columbia, they moved to the United States.
+Next stop was Bogota’ Columbia in 1951, then in 1954, after the birth of their daughter Katherina in Colombia, they moved to the United States.

 Between 1955-1966, overseas projects would bring the Gebrs’ to Great Britain.
 By 1961, Jaroslav’s first film work would be ‘Ada’ with Dean Martin and ‘Psycho’ with Alfred Hitchcock.